damca/dotfiles/README.md

 xcode-select --install
 ```

+### Get Homebrew

+This is done automatically with the install.sh and brew.sh files, but in order for the script to fully execute you need a new version of bash or zsh.
+There are plenty of tutorials online for getting Homebrew going.
+Until I automate installing the new bash from within the brew.sh there is a 'chicken before the egg' problem.

 ### Get a new version of BASH/ZSH
+Hopefully in the future I can put this process in the brew.sh, but until then this part is manual.
 Make sure to use an updated version of bash or zsh when running the subsequent `install.sh`.
-The following bash install segment is from: https://johndjameson.com/blog/updating-your-shell-with-homebrew/
+The following bash install segment is from [John Jameson's blog](https://johndjameson.com/blog/updating-your-shell-with-homebrew/)

 Installing bash via Homebrew – To get things started, you need to tell Homebrew to install the latest version of your shell.
 Whether you prefer using Bash or Zsh, the following instructions will work for both.
 Just change the word bash to zsh, and you’ll be good to go.
 Open your terminal and enter this command: